ygsiro/windows-codecs/wincodecs/IWICJpegFrameDecode.md

 ### SetIndexing - Remarks

 This method enables efficient random-access to the image pixels at the expense of memory usage.
 The amount of memory required for indexing depends on the requested index granularity.
-Unless SetIndexing is called, it is much more efficient to access a JPEG by progressing through its pixels top-down during calls to IWICBitmapSource::CopyPixels.
+Unless SetIndexing is called, it is much more efficient to access a **JPEG** by progressing through its pixels top-down during calls to [IWICBitmapSource][wbs]::[CopyPixels][wbs-cp].

 This method will fail if indexing is unsupported on the file.
-IWICJpegFrameDecode::DoesSupportIndexing should be called to first determine whether indexing is supported.
+**IWICJpegFrameDecode**::[DoesSupportIndexing](#doessupportindexing) should be called to first determine whether indexing is supported.
 If this method is called multiple times, the final call changes the index granularity to the requested size.

 The provided interval size controls horizontal spacing of index entries.
-This value is internally rounded up according to the JPEG’s MCU (minimum coded unit) size, which is typically either 8 or 16 unscaled pixels.
+This value is internally rounded up according to the JPEG’s **MCU** (minimum coded unit) size, which is typically either 8 or 16 unscaled pixels.
 The vertical size of the index interval is always equal to one MCU size.

-Indexes can be generated immediately, or during future calls to IWICBitmapSource::CopyPixels to reduce redundant decompression work.
+Indexes can be generated immediately, or during future calls to [IWICBitmapSource][wbs]::[CopyPixels][wbs-cp] to reduce redundant decompression work.